rapi3/mqtt-email/README.md

 # Postfix

-this is required for script to be executed when mailbox usercctv will receive mail:<br>
+this is required for python code to be executed when mailbox usercctv will receive mail:<br>

 add in /etc/aliases<br>
 usercctv: |/etc/postfix/script/mqtt-email.py<br>